kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 ### How to use `kedro catalog resolve`

 This command resolves dataset patterns in the catalog against any explicit dataset entries in the project pipeline.
 The resulting output contains all explicit dataset entries in the catalog and any dataset in the default pipeline that resolves some dataset pattern.
+This command is runner agnostic and thus won't take into account any default dataset creation defined in the runner.

 To illustrate this, consider the following catalog file: